uiua-lang/uiua/site/text/other_tutorial/ranges.md

 # Ranges

 Working with regular sequences of numbers is a common task in programming.
-Many languages handle this with with a `for` loop, but Uiua uses the same construct it uses for most things: arrays.
+Many languages handle this with a `for` loop, but Uiua uses the same construct it uses for most things: arrays.

 ## [`range`]()